aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 Ensure that the image is a `RasterImage` for further processing.

-## Step 3: Set Motion Wiener Filter Options
+## Step 3: set motion wiener filter options

 The `MotionWienerFilterOptions` class lets you fine‑tune the filter.
 Adjust the parameters according to your specific requirements, modifying the length, smooth value, and angle as needed.